Dragonmystic707/exalted-reincarnated/docs/System.md

 causes, violating self preservation, or harming those dearly loved.

-Players, as they know their characters much better than the Storyteller, reserve the sole right to declare if Influence is *Unacceptable*–though they should justify it to the rest of the group.
+Players, as they know their characters much better than the Storyteller, reserve the sole right to declare if Influence is *Unacceptable*--though they should justify it to the rest of the group.

 ### Defining Intimacy